Cycling74/min-api/doc/GuideToWritingObjects.md

 ### Custom Setters

-Custom setters use the same `MIN_FUNCTION` signature as methods above.
+Custom setters use the same `MIN_FUNCTION` signature as messages above.
 This means it will take `const atoms&` as input and return `atoms` as output.
 The input will be the value coming from the patcher and the value that is returned is what will be assigned to the attribute.

 Often, as in the examples above, the setter is used to produce a side effect.
 Another use of custom setters is to check the input for validity prior to assignment and make alterations if neccessary.